 • contact us.

-We may decline to provide access to or amend or delete information where we are legally permitted to refuse to do so.
-We will explain the basis for our decision when responding to your request or otherwise within a reasonable time.
+We may decline to provide access to amend or delete information, where we are legally permitted to do so.
+We will explain the basis for our decision when responding to your request or otherwise, within a reasonable time.

 Reasons for refusal may include, but are not limited to, where access, amendment or deletion would be:

-Translink take all reasonable steps to keep personal information we hold about you secure and protected against loss, misuse and unauthorised access.
+Translink takes all reasonable steps to keep personal information we hold about you secure and protected against loss, misuse, and unauthorised access.

-The Department of Transport and Main Roads (which includes Translink) operates an Information Security Management System (ISMS) that conforms with the requirements of the Queensland Government Information Security Policy and International Information Security Standard (ISO/IEC 27001:2013).
+Translink operates under the Department of Transport and Main Roads’ Information Security Management System (ISMS) that conforms with the requirements of the Queensland Government Information Security Policy and International Information Security Standard (ISO/IEC 27001).

 The ISMS includes information security controls that have been implemented to provide a secure environment.
-Employees are made aware and regularly reminded of Translink's privacy obligations and our commitment to keeping personal information we hold secure.
-Translink’s websites securely encrypts the transmission of information across the internet by using Transport Layer Security.
+Translink employees are periodically trained on Translink's privacy obligations and our commitment to keep personal information we hold secure.
+Translink’s websites securely encrypts the transmission of information across the internet by using best practice security protocols such as Transport Layer Security, allowing secure web browsing.

 Cookies and Analytics